 While the themes of diversity and cultural awareness run throughout the program, a specific cultural awareness requirement is also included to help our students become better teachers of the diverse student populations in Utah and the U.S. This requirement may be met by successfully completing one of the following:

 Completion of an approved academic or teaching minor is required (see individual program listings for details).

 Recommended Plan of Study for Elementary Education (K–6)

 |Year 2||EDUC 220

 |Year 3||TESL 324

 Secondary Education (Grades 6–12)

-Westminster undergraduates interested in secondary education are encouraged to consider the Accelerated Master of Arts in Teaching Secondary Program, open only to graduates of Westminster College who have completed the following courses as part of their undergraduate studies:
+Westminster undergraduates interested in secondary education are encouraged to consider the Accelerated Master of Arts in Teaching Secondary Program, open only to graduates of Westminster University who have completed the following courses as part of their undergraduate studies:

 - EDUC 302 Foundations of Education in a Diverse Society (3)